eol-uchile/portal-eol/README.md

 ## Development

-In the project directory you have to run:
+In the project root directory you have to run:

 ### `docker-compose up -d portal-eol`